Deadline Extended to 31.03.2021

 - Letter of support from intended supervisor of project (if applicable)

-Applications are due by 18/01/2021 and should be submitted by email to: firstname.lastname@example.org
+The deadline for applications has been extended to 31/03/2021 and should be submitted by email to: firstname.lastname@example.org

 For further enquiries contact: